hillaryfraley/obits-by-molly-ivins/_posts/2016-07-25-barbara-jordan.md

 Molly Ivins, "She Sounded Like God," *The New York Times Magazine* December 29, 1996.

 #### Also Published In
-Molly Ivins, *You Got to Dance with Them What Brung You* (New York: Vintage Books, 1998), 231-3.

 Molly Ivins, "Barbara Jordan," in *Who Let the Dogs In?
 Incredible Political Animals I Have Known* (New York: Random House, 2004), 299-301.

+Molly Ivins, "She Sounded Like God," *You Got to Dance with Them What Brung You* (New York: Vintage Books, 1998), 231-3.